spatialos/gdk-for-unity/docs/setup-and-installing.md

 The GDK repository is a SpatialOS project called `gdk-for-unity`.
 It contains:

-  * a Unity project at `gdk-for-unity/workers/unity`, which you need to open in the Unity editor in order to use the GDK
+  * a Unity project at `gdk-for-unity/workers/unity`, which you need to open in your Unity editor in order to use the GDK
   * SpatialOS features, such as the schema and snapshot files